jfrog/frogbot/docs/templates/jenkins/README.md

 <details>
    <summary>GitLab</summary>

-- Go your project settings and select webhooks.
+- Go to your project settings and select webhooks.
 - Set up a webhook with merge request events.
 - Fill in the URL: `JENKINS URL/generic-webhook-trigger/invoke`
   <img src="../../../images/GitLab_webhook.png">